amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/predefined.md

 This format will try to use the proper resource type for each token based on the category (color => color, size => dimen, etc.).
-However if you want to force a particular resource type you can provide a 'resourceType' attribute on the file configuration.
-You can also provide a 'resourceMap' if you don't use Style Dictionary's built-in CTI structure.
+However if you want to force a particular resource type you can provide a `resourceType` property on the `options` object property on the `file` object property configuration.
+You can also provide a `resourceMap` if you don't use Style Dictionary's built-in CTI structure.

 | Param                      | Type                                  | Description                                                                                                                                                                                                |